stoarca/fast-zstd/README.md

 DDict zstd.createDDict(Uint8Array rawDictData);
 ```

-Note: if you used a CDict to compress, you must pass the DDict created from the
+Note: If you used a `CDict` to compress, you must pass the `DDict` created from
-same raw dictionary when decompressing.
+the same raw dictionary when decompressing.

+Note: `createCDict` and `createDDict` are *not* garbage-collected.
+The methods to
+free them have not been exposed yet.